Algebra and Number Theory

 Christelle Vincent, Assistant Professor , works in the areas of alegebraic number theory and arithmetic geometry.
 Her current focus is on the sxplicit construction of abelian varieties with complex multiplication.
 More precisely, one step of the constructin involves passing from a floating point approximation of certain class invariants to their exact value.
 To do this requires studying intersection theory and a certain embedding problem for an order of an imaginary quadratic field into matrix algebra over the quaternations.
 Her interests also include studying curves over finite fields (especially if they have many points) and algebras of Drinfield modular forms.

 Taylor Dupuy, Assistant Professor, works in the areas of differential algebraic geometry and arithmetic geometry.
 More precisely, his research revolves around the following themes: Diophantine equations, deformation theory, Witt vectors and p-derivations, absolute geometry, and applied model theory.

 J. Michael Wilson, Professor, works in the area of weighted norm inequalities involving Haar functions.
 This area forms part of Littlewood-Paley theory, an area of harmonic analysis that has been intensively studied over the past half-century.
-His work in this area has been supported by a grant from the National Science Foundation.
+His work in this area has been supported by 3 grants from the National Science Foundation.
 It has applications in signal processing and to the Schrödinger operator.
 In addition, he is a highly skilled writer of fiction and has taught creative writing at the University.